outputwebsites/counseling-therapy/src/content/treatments/cognitive-behavioral.md

 ---
 name: Cognitive Behavioral
 ---
-Cognitive behavioral therapy focuses on challenging and changing cognitive distortions (such as thoughts, beliefs, and attitudes) and their associated behaviors to improve emotional regulation and coping strategies.
+Cognitive behavioral therapy (CBT) focuses on challenging and changing cognitive distortions (such as thoughts, beliefs, and attitudes) and their associated behaviors to improve emotional regulation and coping strategies.